1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 Genereally speaking, it's also possible to upgrade to a completely different system, like a V6, a Volcano or a MK8 - if you're willing and capable of tinkering.
 In that case I assume you already know what you should pay attention to, so I won't go deeper into this.

 The following pictures show two hotends I built myself from third party manufacturer parts.
-In both cases I used an original E3D V6 nozzle, a plated copper V5 heater block, a Capricorn XS PTFE tube for 1.75mm filament.
-Then I used a heatbreak for V5 compatible heater blocks where the PTFE tube goes all the way down to the nozzle for printing PLA, and a bi-metal heatbreak where the PTFE tube only sticks into the top of the heatbreak for ~4mm for printing PETG and other material which needs higher temperatures.
+In both cases I used an original E3D V6 nozzle, a plated copper V5 heater block and a Capricorn XS PTFE tube for 1.75mm filament.
+Then I used a heatbreak for V5 compatible heater blocks where the PTFE tube goes all the way down to the nozzle (like the stock one) for printing PLA, and a bi-metal heatbreak where the PTFE tube only sticks into the top of the heatbreak for ~4mm for printing PETG and other material that needs higher temperatures.

 ![3rd party hotend](../assets/images/head_neo_hotend-3rdparty-complete_web.jpg)